2017 Academy Class

 While completing her Masters degree at St.Mary’s University, she worked full-time on a congressional race, and maintained a position as a graduate assistant for the Department of International Relations.
 Despite the demands on her schedule, she completed her Masters in International Relations in August of 2012, with a concentration in Conflict Resolution.

-As of May 2016, Amanda was appointed as a Board Manager for Edgewood ISD in San Antonio, Texas.
+Amanda was previously a Board Member for Edgewood ISD in San Antonio, Texas.

 Amilcar Guzman serves as the Director of Data and Evaluation at CASA, the largest immigrant rights organization in the Mid-Atlantic region.
 He leads efforts to evaluate the organization’s programs, policies and practices.
 Prior to CASA, Amilcar worked in education policy and education research.